What are Scleral Lenses?

 - Protects against allergies: The large size of the lens blocks debris, dust, and allergens.

 - Highly breathable: Gas permeable material ensures ample oxygen reaches the eye.

 - Lubricating Cushion: They have a pocket that fills with moisturizing tears, for a very comfortable wearing experience, and healthier eyes.

 Ready to say goodbye to all those contact lenses that felt uncomfortable and didn’t give you sharp vision?
-Call Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang in Issaquah for more info.
+Call Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang in Issaquah for more info.